-While shows typically save the most intense character deaths for the grand finale, a few anime are confident enough to kill off a hero midway through the series.
+While shows typically save the most intense character deaths for the grand finale, a few anime are confident enough to off a hero midway through the series.
 In Dragon Ball Z, pretty much all the protagonists die more times than one can count, to the point that mortality ceases to be that big a deal.
 Similarly, Jojo's Bizarre Adventure uses the death of one hero to usher in the start of a new protagonist's story.

-If you have ever been wronged by watching an anime where the main character dies, you know how rough it can be to continue watching like nothing happened.
+If you have ever been wronged by watching an anime where the main character passes, you know how rough it can be to continue watching like nothing happened.
 Even so, some of these series are so gripping that the subsequent payoff is worth the required emotional labor.

 For many people, Cowboy Bebop is an absolutely essential anime.
 Much of the show's success came from fans' love of Spike Spiegel, the cool-guy protagonist with unnaturally bendy legs.
 Whether he's eating lit cigarettes or accidentally ingesting psychedelic mushrooms, the moment Spike steps onto the screen, viewers are bound to be in for a treat.